-It is important that training is not a discrete event, but an ongoing occurrence, within a culture where coaching and feedback are given routinely by experienced personnel.7 Personnel are critical to the maintenance of asepsis in the controlled environment.8 Properly educating and training the personnel is essential to protect the environment and product from human derived contamination.
+It is important that training is not a discrete event, but an ongoing occurrence, within a culture where coaching and feedback are given routinely by experienced personnel.7 Personnel are critical to the maintenance of asepsis in the controlled environment.8 Properly educating and training the personnel according to the gowning qualification guidelines is essential to protect the environment and product from human derived contamination.
 Even when correctly gowned, employees continue to slough microorganisms.3

-Thorough training in aseptic techniques is required.
+Thorough aseptic gowning qualification program is required.
 Personnel must maintain high standards each time they deal with sterile product.
 8 The best way to ensure product safety is through contamination prevention.

-A vigilant and responsive personnel monitoring program can be established.
+A vigilant and responsive personnel monitoring program can be established and gowning qualification acceptance criteria can be explained.
 There are essentially four key components of a compliant aseptic personnel gowning program for cleanroom entry: initial training and education; gowning training, practice, and observation; qualification to enter the grade B area, in which general growth media touch plates are used to analyze whether the trainee gowned correctly without contaminating the sterile cleanroom gown; and program maintenance, which consists of routine monitoring, requalification, and disqualifications when warranted.

-By establishing a robust, compliant gowning program as outlined in this article, adhering to regulatory requirements, and following the applicable site procedures, firms may avoid regulatory observations concerning microbial controls in respects to cleanroom gowning.
+By establishing a robust, compliant gowning program as outlined in this article, adhering to regulatory requirements, clearly defining the gowning qualification acceptance criteria, and following the applicable site procedures, firms may avoid regulatory observations concerning microbial controls in respects to cleanroom gowning.

 - Guidance for Industry (2004), Sterile Drug Products Produced by Aseptic Processing- Current Good Manufacturing Practice.
 Pharmaceutical cGMPs.
 Accessed on October 30, 2022 at https://www.fda.gov/regulatory-information/search-fda-guidance-documents/sterile-drug-products-produced-aseptic-processing-current-good-manufacturing-practice